libgit2/docurium/README.md

       }
     }

-You can either have a `branch` or an `output` entry - `branch` will write your docs directly into a Git branch, `output` will write them to a subdirectory.
+Docurium will write your docs directly into the specified Git branch.

 # Installing